changshin/NoteCalendar/README.md

 npm install
 ```

+## Run

 4. Run commands

 ```bash
 npm run start # continously build, as a server
 ```
+** Angular Live Development Server is listening on localhost:4200, open your browser on http://localhost:4200/ **

 5. After running the `npm run start` command, you will be given a localhost URL that can be visited in a browser.